hbctraining/Pseudobulk-for-scRNAseq/README.md

 ### Description

-This repository has teaching materials for a hands-on **Differential expression analysis of single-cell RNA-seq analysis** workshop.
+This repository has teaching materials for a hands-on workshop on **Pseudobulk and related approaches for scRNA-seq analysis**.
 After clustering cells as part of a single-cell RNA-seq experiment, investigators are often interested in carrying out a differential expression analysis between conditions within certain cell types.
-When the experimental design includes replicates with multi-conditions there is power in identifying differentially expressed genes using a pseudbulk approach.
+When the experimental design includes replicates with multiple conditions there is power in identifying differentially expressed genes using a pseudobulk approach.
 This workshop will:

 - Discuss various approaches for differential expression using single cell RNA-seq data
 - Prepare single-cell RNA-seq raw count data for pseudobulk analysis